Skip to Content

 Our craft time exploring patriotic symbols of America was sprinkled with these trivia facts about American symbols.
 The boys had a blast creating bald eagle puppets, Statue of Liberty posters, and more, while their little hands were busy creating fun projects!

-Although I had to do all these projects in one day to create this blog post, I suggest you do one a week, or pick one for each special holiday throughout the summer:
+Although I did all these projects in one day to create this blog post, I suggest a slower pace.
+Try one a week, or pick one for each special holiday throughout the summer:

 Eagle Puppet Craft